Act I: First Bell

 “Then step aside.
 I have a limited amount of time and an unlimited amount of injured people.”

 Caelin pushed harder.
 A spearline of red-gold leapt from his palm and cut a corridor through grasping shadows; a second cast flared broader, washing the cobbles clean for the bucket line to move.
 The lattice screamed inside his skin.
 He tasted copper.
-He did it anyway.
+The scale's coal-glow intensified to angry amber -- not the black-violet of corruption, but the white-edged heat of a system being pushed past design tolerance.
+He did it anyway, because three thralls had slipped the ward seam Vex was guarding.

-She cut one's knee, hamstrung the second, rolled under the third and took its throat clean�then a fourth she hadn't seen came in low.
+She cut one's knee, hamstrung the second, rolled under the third and took its throat clean -- then a fourth she hadn't seen came in low.
 The butt of its spear caught her temple.
 The world went sideways.

 “Vex!”
 Thornik shouted, trying to cut across, but the line surged to fill the gap and he was a beat too slow.